By Jessica Bubenheim, on 29 May 2019

 Think Different (Apple, 1997)

-Apple has launched motivational messages from practically the beginning.
-From all of its campaigns, I emphasize this one because of its clear message of encouragement to all those who struggle for their dreams and excel at something.
+Apple has put out motivational messages practically from the beginning.
+From all of its campaigns, this one has a clear message of encouragement to all those who strive to achieve their dreams and excel at something.